Thebuilderekes/coursera-nitda/PROGRAMMING-WITH-JAVASCRIPT/notes.md

+## let, const and var keywords

+- `let` and `const` are blocked scope while var is function scoped.
+- A variable declared with `let` cannot be redeclared and reassigned with `let`.
+- A variable declared with `const` must be assigned during declaration.

 ## Error Handling

 An error can be defined as a faulty peiecs of code that can be thrown to cause a program to stop